-When we deal with our clients needs we usually dedicate our time into strategy and since we live on an aggregated world with several media channels to reach the same users, we must really use it to our benefit.
+When we deal with our client’s needs, we usually dedicate our time to cross-channel communication strategy.
+Since we live in an aggregated world with several media channels to reach the same users, we must use it to our benefit.

-This has proven to be one of the most successful tactics and if you’ve taken care of your databases both mobile and email, there’s a 99% chance that this is going to almost double your revenue.
+It has proven to be one of the most successful tactics, and if you’ve taken care of your databases, both mobile and email, there’s a 99% chance that this will almost double your revenue.
 Give it a try and let us know the results.